wyona/erp/README.txt

   --------------------------
   1) *Optional* If you want to use the ERP-Rep instead of the LENYA-Rep, patch the xconf. maven erp:patch-cocoon.xconf
-  2) Now you can run lenya from within the $ERP_HOME by: maven erp:run
+  2) Now you can run lenya/erp from within the $ERP_HOME by: maven erp:run
   3) Add a task via Archive->new->Task